projectriff/riff/docs/riff_channel_list.md

 ```
   riff channel list
   riff channel list --namespace joseph-ns
 ```

 ### Options

 ```
   -h, --help                  help for list
-  -n, --namespace namespace   the namespace to use when interacting with resources.
+  -n, --namespace namespace   the namespace of resource names
 ```

 ### Options inherited from parent commands

 ```
-      --kubeconfig path   path to a kubeconfig. (default "~/.kube/config")
+      --kubeconfig path   the path of a kubeconfig (default "~/.kube/config")
-      --master address    the address of the Kubernetes API server.
-Overrides any value in kubeconfig.
+      --master address    the address of the Kubernetes API server; overrides any value in kubeconfig
 ```

 ### SEE ALSO

-* [riff channel](riff_channel.md)	 - interact with channel related resources
+* [riff channel](riff_channel.md)	 - Interact with channel related resources